 - FPC Legislative Alert

-CA AB 2888 would radically and dangerously expand California’s Gun Violence Restraining Order (“GVRO”) scheme to allow an employer, a coworker, a mental health worker who has seen the person as a patient in the last six months, or an employee of a secondary or postsecondary school that the person has attended in the last six months to file a petition for an ex parte, one-year, or renewed gun violence restraining order.
+CA AB 2888 would radically and dangerously expand California’s Gun Violence Restraining Order (“GVRO”) scheme to allow an employer, a coworker, or an employee of a secondary or postsecondary school that the person has attended in the last six months to file a petition for an ex parte, one-year, or renewed gun violence restraining order.

 Assembly member Ting seeks to add to the list of lay persons, acquaintances, and strangers authorized to petition for a “gun violence restraining order” against a person in secret, without warning, without a professional opinion or evaluation, and without any or sufficient due process using unconstitutionally vague terms like “employer” and “coworker”— terms the statutes leaves un-defined and unbounded, thus making even a remote “coworker” eligible to “file a petition requesting that the court issue an ex parte gun violence restraining order enjoining the subject of the petition from having in his or her custody or control, owning, purchasing, possessing, or receiving a firearm or ammunition.”

-Tell your legislators that you oppose AB 2888 by sending them an email today:
+Tell Gov. Brown to VETO AB 2888 by sending him an email today!